 In 2002, he was offered an Associate Professorship in Law at a public university but he declined as he wanted to continue pursuing his legal practice in the private sector.

 His current legal practice includes commercial and corporate law, regulatory compliance, competition law and data protection.
 He has advised on the drafting of legislation relating to palm oil industry, ports, personal data protection, fish marketing industry, Fisherman's Associations, competition laws, biofuel and water.
 He was involved in the patent aspect of mapping of genome for palm oil.
 He has drafted the bye laws for a major Co-operative Society.
 He has established the legal mechanism for a wakaf structure.
 He was also involved in the restructuring of a major zakat organisation and the proposed introduction of cooperative banking laws in Malaysia.
+He has advised on cross border corporate winding up of a foreign branch of a Malaysian entity in India.

 In his spare time (as well as discharging his Firm's corporate social responsibilities), he lectures in his area of expertise in Administrative Law, Intellectual Property Law, Company Law, Corporate Governance, Corporate Administration, Professional Practice, Probate, Administration of Estate and Conveyancing in public universities.